jackthecodemonkey/ai-driven-finding-yodas/README.md

 * The mando avoids enemies and find all baby yodas
 * Reinforcement learning will be written in Rust and compile it to web assembly

-## Current Progress 23/01/2020
+## Current Progress & features

 * Grid size and each cell size can be updated by passing props
+* User can be manually move Darth vader to collect R2D2
-* Darth vader finds all R2D2 on the map by dumb DFS algorithm.
+* Darth vader finds all R2D2 on the map by dumb DFS algorithm automatically.
-* Code refactoring
+* Refactoring required!

 ![Screenshot](/public/screenshot/23_01_2020.gif)